I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_unmasked_interrupt_information.md

 ## Members

-`DeviceHandle`

-For secondary interrupt sources, this member contains the PEP device handle for the GPIO controller that is the source for this interrupt.
-For primary interrupt sources, this field is undefined.
+`Version`

+The version of this structure.

+`Size`

+The size, in bytes, of this structure.

 `Flags`

 A <a href="..\pepfx\ns-pepfx-_pep_unmasked_interrupt_flags.md">PEP_UNMASKED_INTERRUPT_FLAGS</a> union that indicates whether the interrupt is a primary or secondary interrupt.
 For more information, see <a href="https://msdn.microsoft.com/731B0E36-4480-4B69-931E-1F7B40B18911">Primary and Secondary Interrupts</a>.

+`Mode`

+A <a href="..\wudfwdm\ne-wudfwdm-_kinterrupt_mode.md">KINTERRUPT_MODE</a> enumeration value.
+This member indicates whether the interrupt is edge-triggered or level-triggered.

+`Polarity`

+A <a href="..\wdm\ne-wdm-_kinterrupt_polarity.md">KINTERRUPT_POLARITY</a> enumeration value.
+This member indicates which edge or level of the interrupt signal triggers the interrupt.

 `Gsiv`

 The global system interrupt vector (GSIV) number that identifies this interrupt.
 The ACPI firmware assigns GSIV numbers to all primary interrupt lines.
 For secondary (GPIO) interrupt lines, the GSIV number is dynamically assigned by the operating system.

-`Mode`

-A <a href="..\wudfwdm\ne-wudfwdm-_kinterrupt_mode.md">KINTERRUPT_MODE</a> enumeration value.
-This member indicates whether the interrupt is edge-triggered or level-triggered.

 `PinNumber`